jodydahmer/bg_maps/readme.md

 5. Use JavaScript to perform math operations and display the result on your site ( I printed the prompt value in top left corner of page)

-Any special instructions we might need to run your project Media Queries are supposed to move the nav bar to underneath the header Javascript will issue a prompt at onload of page, may need to scroll up to top in order to see where it is printed.
+Any special instructions we might need to run your project?

+ Media Queries are supposed to move the nav bar to underneath the header Javascript will issue a prompt at onload of page, may need to scroll up to top in order to see where it is printed.

 The javascript file is grid.js and contains math equations , arrays, carousel information.

+Big shout out to the Code Louisville team and many many MANY thanks for all the assistance on getting my code to work.
+Literally could not have done this without you.